drazdra/UNN/README.md

 #### Now let's talk about the *user* side of the story

-I hope you've skipped the previous internal mechanics explanation and now we can just speak about the human side of the story :).
+I hope you've skipped the previous explanation of the internal mechanics, and now we can just speak about the human side of the story :).

-For the easiness of understanding, let's pretend for a second that for pure random chance our network's attention head has learnt to match the traits of a specific idea of humans.. (it can't happen as transformers never do token clouds per human idea, they are based on tokens *sequences*, but we pretend).
+To make it easier to understand, let's pretend for a second that by pure random chance our network's attention head has learned to match the traits of a specific idea of humans.. (it can't happen as transformers never create token clouds around human ideas; they are based on token *sequences*, but let's pretend).

-Let's say our attention head may not care if the tokens are "color" related or "grammar" related.
-It cares only if the tokens are "politically" related! (sigh) So it's compatible only with tokens that have figures common for politically related tokens.
-Maybe the head was trained in 2025, who knows.
+Let's say our attention head doesn't care if the tokens are "color-related" or "grammar-related".
+It only cares if the tokens are "politically" related!
+(Sigh) So, it's compatible only with tokens that have figures common to politically related tokens.
+Maybe the head was trained in 2025, who knows?

-Then, on a higher level of abstracting, we can believe it measures:
+Then, on a higher level of abstraction, we can believe it measures:
- - relatedness of the donor token's interpretation (both are about politics and close enough)
+ - The relatedness of the token's interpretation (both are about politics and close enough).
- - significance of the related parts in the whole tokens (how much it is about politics)
+ - The significance of the related part within the whole token (how much is it about politics?).
- - significance of the related parts to the head's specifics (is the head about politics)
+ - The significance of the related part to the head's focus (is the head about politics?).

 How we may think about attention heads then:
  - every attention head has its own interpretation of the tokens
- - when we test tokens for relatedness, we search for relatedness in the context of this interpretation
+ - when we test tokens for relatedness, we search for it within the context of this interpretation
- - for testing we use the original token values *before* they are interpreted (as they entered this block)
+ - for testing we use the original token values *before* they are interpreted (as they entered this block),
- - because this way we also learn to see how significant the related part is in each token
+ - as this way we also learn to see how significant the related part is within each token

-But.. all of it is only in our own heads :).
+But... all of that is only in our own heads :).

-It's not what it is.
-In the neural network, these are just potentially emerging features that can sometimes happen.
-But all it does, is testing the tokens for compatibility level with the head's learnt patterns.
+It's not what it seems.
+In a neural network, these are just potentially emerging features that can sometimes happen.
+But all it does is test the tokens for their compatibility level with the head's learned patterns.
 And these patterns are based upon... mere sequences of word chunks.

-Now let's take a look at the real world examples.
+Now, let's take a look at some real-world examples.
 And sorry, it's not going to be political :).

-If our text is "white hare", q/k checks if they both are compatible with its processing and can be mingled, and how much.
-That is, if they are "related".
+If our text is "white hare", Q/K checks if they both are compatible with the head and can be mingled, and how much.
+That is, it determines if they are "related".

-If it believes they are, neural network mingles some traits of "white" and "hare" tokens, making the result *closer* to a specific token clouds, let's say one of these clouds is "snow" related.
+If it believes they are, the neural network mingles some traits of the "white" and "hare" tokens, making the result *closer* to specific token clouds.
+Let's say one of these clouds is a "snow-related" one.

-What *exactly* our attention head specializes upon?
-Maybe upon any adjectives that change nouns?
-Or just upon the "snow" token cloud traits?
+What *exactly* does our attention head specialize in?
+Maybe in any adjectives that change nouns?
+Or just in "snow" token cloud traits?
 Or something else?
-Who knows..
+Who knows...

 But our sum of "white+hare" suddenly is now related to the "snow" token, as:
- - "white" token often happens in the context of snow, and has traits of the "snow" token cloud
+ - The "white" token often happens in the context of snow, and has traits of the "snow" token cloud;
- - "hare" token happens in the context of "snow" and has these traits too
+ - The "hare" token happens in the context of "snow" and has these traits too.

-And as our attention head liked these traits, the snow related cloud of tokens becomes very much related to our new "white+hare" amalgamation :).
+And since our attention head liked these traits, the snow-related cloud of tokens becomes very much related to our new "white+hare" amalgamation :).
 We just made these traits much stronger.
-Of course, various attention heads also mingled tons of *other traits*, but we right now care about this one only.
+Of course, various attention heads also mingled tons of *other traits*, but at the moment, we only care about this one.

 Let's test it with Gemma2-9b (gemma-2-9b-it-Q4_K_M.gguf) (without template) on a standard settings in llama.cpp.